 Nurses are expected to be intimately involved with the care of the public regarding health matters such as prevention of disease, healthy lifestyles, and the treatment of disease and conditions.
 This care and exposure is not without direct risk to the nurse.
 There are many inherent risks to nurses that include potential physical risks.
 Nurses must be constantly vigilant in their practice of infection prevention to keep themselves protected in the ever-changing environment of healthcare.

-Prior to the outbreak of highly infectious blood-born pathogens such as human immunodeficiency virus (HIV) in the late 1970s, healthcare institutions were cavalier about measures to prevent infectious diseases.
-The early 1980s saw isolation of diseases in hospitals, but it was not until 1987 that the Centers for Disease Control (CDC) made recommendations that all blood products should be considered potentially hazardous.
+Prior to the outbreak of highly infectious blood-borne pathogens such as human immunodeficiency virus (HIV) in the late 1970s, healthcare institutions were cavalier about measures to prevent infectious diseases.
+The early 1980s saw the isolation of diseases in hospitals, but it was not until 1987 that the Centers for Disease Control (CDC) made recommendations that all blood products should be considered potentially hazardous.

 RELATED: How to Become a Public Health Nurse

-Through the use of evidenced-based practice and studies related to the prevention of disease, nursing has come a long way and has lead the charge of decreasing risks to the profession.
+Through the use of evidence-based practice and studies related to the prevention of disease, nursing has come a long way and has to lead the charge of decreasing risks to the profession.
 Appropriate hand hygiene is the number one measure to prevent contracting and passing infectious pathogens.
-Studies have shown that institutions that educate nurses on basic hand hygiene and require a demonstrated competency have the least amount of hospital acquired infections and illness to staff.
+Studies have shown that institutions that educate nurses on basic hand hygiene and require a demonstrated competency have the least amount of hospital-acquired infections and illness to staff.
 Another measure is to reinforce to nurses not to touch their face, nose or hair with their hands in an effort to reduce the spread of pathogens.
 While washing the hands with soap and water is an extremely effective method to kill most pathogens, the use of de-germer gel agents can be as effective as soap and water (but not for all pathogens).